 Entertainment Scott Weiland dead: Former Stone Temple Pilots frontman dies at 48 Scott Weiland, formerly of the bands Stone Temple Pilots and Velvet Revolver, died in his sleep, his manager confirmed early Friday morning, Dec.
 4, 2015.
 Here, Weiland attends the 2015 Sundance Film Festival on Jan.
 24, 2015 in Park City, Utah.
-Photo Credit: Getty Images / Larry Busacca By GEORGIA KRAL December 4, 2015 9:11 AM Print Share fbShare Tweet gShare Email Scott Weiland, former Stone Temple Pilots frontman and Velvet Revolver singer died Thursday night.
+Photo Credit: Getty Images / Larry Busacca By GEORGIA KRAL December 4, 2015 9:11 AM Print Share fbShare Tweet Email Scott Weiland, former Stone Temple Pilots frontman and Velvet Revolver singer died Thursday night.
 He was 48.
 A statement was posted on the singer's Facebook page: "Scott Weiland, best known as the lead singer for Stone Temple Pilots and Velvet Revolver, passed away in his sleep while on a tour stop in Bloomington, Minnesota, with his band The Wildabouts.
 At this time we ask that the privacy of Scott’s family be respected."
 Weiland was born in San Jose, California and formed Stone Temple Pilots in the late 1980s in San Diego, California.
 The Grammy-award winning band sold 14 million records and was known for its memorable riffs and Weiland's signature megaphone into microphone technique.
 Some of the band's most popular songs are "Interstate Love Song" and "Creep."
 Weiland had a known history of drug abuse and addiction.
 He was arrested in 1995 for possession of cocaine and heroin, according to The New York Times, and had been in rehab.
-By GEORGIA KRAL Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By GEORGIA KRAL Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.